OmarJabri7/Cycle_Buddy/README.md

 ### Main device:
 * [Raspberry Pi 3 Model B +](https://thepihut.com/products/raspberry-pi-3-model-b-plus?src=raspberrypi) (￡33.90, **1** is needed, not included)

   ​	The Raspberry Pi 3 Model B is the earliest model of the third-generation Raspberry Pi.
-In our project, It can receive the real time signals of the GPIO from all the sensors and deal with the real - time data.
+In our project, It can receive the real-time signals of the GPIO from all the sensors and deal with the real-time data.

 ### Sensors:
 * [Hall sensor](https://www.amazon.co.uk/AZDelivery-Linear-Magnetic-Sensor-Arduino/dp/B07DPVTKBB/ref=sr_1_4_sspa?dchild=1&keywords=Hall+Effect+Sensor&qid=1618406619&sr=8-4-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEyV1lEMzJNSUE5S1A4JmVuY3J5cHRlZElkPUEwMjc5ODE1MTI4TUc5SFI1R0gxUSZlbmNyeXB0ZWRBZElkPUEwMDIzNjQwMTkzSk03UDI4WFdROSZ3aWRnZXROYW1lPXNwX2F0ZiZhY3Rpb249Y2xpY2tSZWRpcmVjdCZkb05vdExvZ0NsaWNrPXRydWU=) (￡4.49, **1** is needed)

-  ​	We use hall sensor to detect the velocity of the bike.
+  ​	We use a hall sensor to detect the velocity of the bike.
 The theory is to put the magnets On the axle of the bicycle wheel.
 Make sure the hall sensor is close to magnets enough so that it can detect the magnetic field when the bike runs.

 * [Ultrasonic sensor](https://www.amazon.co.uk/HC-SR04-Ultrasonic-Distance-Measuring-Arduino/dp/B01DM8MRTS/ref=sr_1_7?dchild=1&keywords=Ultrasonic+Sensor&qid=1618407336&sr=8-7)（￡3.99,  **1** is needed)

   ​	The Ultrasonic sensor is to detect the distance between the bicycle and car.
-Besides, according to the velocity of the bicycle, it can calulate the velocity of the car.
+Besides, according to the velocity of the bicycle, it can calculate the velocity of the car.

 * [Pi camera](https://www.amazon.co.uk/dp/B07XBKC6H7/ref=cm_sw_r_u_apa_glt_fabc_74TKMY2AH1HFZ4SVKC7J) （￡10.99, **1** is needed)

-  ​	The Pi camera is to capture the picture of  car, especially capture the license plate number of the car.
+  ​	The Pi camera is to capture the picture of the car, especially capture the license plate number of the car.
 We find a feasible location for the Pi camera so that the

 ### Other auxiliary tools :

-* Male/Male, Female/Female and Male/Female wires ，magnets (appoximately ￡ 2.34)
+* Male/Male, Female/Female and Male/Female wires ，magnets (approximately ￡ 2.34)
 * GPIO Breakout Kit Expansion Board For Raspberry Pi 3 B+ (￡14.49)
 * Power supply for Raspberry Pi or Power bank. (￡ 13.56)